 A spokesman for Leicester City Council told FoodManufacture.co.uk: “The deal has been struck on the condition that planning permission will be granted for a production facility.”

-Samworth Brothers produces own-label and branded chilled foods including sandwiches and salads, ready meals, savoury pastries, sausages and cooked meats and desserts and cakes.
+Samworth Brothers makes own-label and branded chilled food, including sandwiches and salads, ready meals, savoury pastries, sausages and cooked meats and cakes and desserts.
 Its brands include Ginsters, Blueberry Foods and Walkers pies.

 It runs nine production and distribution facilities in Leicestershire and four in Cornwall.

-One of its existing Leicestershire facilities is on an industrial park in Beaumont Leyes, which is close to the location of the new factory.
+One of its existing Leicestershire facilities is on an industrial park in Beaumont Leys, which is close to the location of the new factory.

-Samworth’s Walkers Charnwood Bakery in Beaumont Leyes makes own-label and branded pies for many of the UK’s leading retailers including Tesco, Marks & Spencer, Waitrose, Sainsbury and Morrisons.
+Samworth’s Walkers Charwood Bakery in Beaumont Leys makes own-label and branded pies for many of the UK’s leading retailers, including Tesco, Marks & Spencer, Waitrose, Sainsbury and Morrisons.

 Last month (December) the food group announced further plans for expansion with the launch of a new business unit called Brooksby Foods.

 Brooksby Foods was part of a Samworth Brothers ready meal manufacturer called Kettleby Foods.
 It has now been spun off as a separate business.